 The Vatican City history is often conflated with that of Rome and the Roman Empire.
 Of course, you can’t separate the history of the Vatican from the history of Rome.
 Vatican City is now home to the Holy See of the Catholic Church.
 However, the Vatican site has been important since antiquity.
 But when was the Vatican built?
-In this article, we will explore the origins and significance of Vatican City as the spiritual and administrative center of the Roman Catholic Church.
+The origins and significance of Vatican City reveal how it developed into the spiritual and administrative center of the Roman Catholic Church.

 Before 27 BCE